 Determining the internal temperature can be tricky.
 You definitely don’t want to be cutting into your steak while it cooks or else those juices will come pouring out.

-The best way to determine the internal temperature is by using a Thermapen instant-read thermometer.
+The best way to determine the internal temperature is by using a Thermapen instant-read thermometer (affiliate).
 A quick poke will give you a reading so you can be confident your steak is going to be perfect.

 These beautiful little marble potatoes are par-boiled to be fork tender.
 While the steak is resting, the potatoes are smashed into the hot skillet and cooked in the wonderful leftover juices to finish cooking.